The best views in San Francisco are on the Golden Gate Promenade, a great walk with gorgeous views of the Golden Gate

 Golden Gate Promenade Map

 - Near Crissy Field Center and East Beach.
-It’s a free, large lot (about 300 spaces).
+The Crissy Beach lot is free and pretty big (about 300 spaces).
 The entrance is on Mason Street.

 - Warming Hut/West Bluff parking is free on weekdays; fee on weekends

-- Fort Point where there is a small, free lot
+- Fort Point has a small, free lot

 - Sports Basement lot on Mason Street is large and free